Azure/azure-functions-templates/Templates/contents/AppInsightsHttpAvailability-CSharp/readme.md

 This sample demonstrates a simple use case of calling your web app every 5 minutes.

 > Note that you can also create multiple `AppInsightsHttpAvailability` function from multiple [Azure regions](https://azure.microsoft.com/en-us/regions)
 > to monitor the availability from multiple locations around the world.
+> RunLocation will be configured accordingly from these regions.

 ## How it works